Ben Stewart

-Benjamin Richard Stewart is a Canadian politician, who has represented the riding of Kelowna West in the Legislative Assembly of British Columbia since 2018 as a member of the British Columbia Liberal Party.
+Benjamin Richard Stewart is a Canadian politician, who has represented the riding of Kelowna West in the Legislative Assembly of British Columbia from 2018 until 2024 as a member of BC United (formerly the BC Liberal Party).
 He previously represented the riding of Westside-Kelowna from 2009 to 2013.

 He was first elected in the 2009 provincial election.
-In the 39th Parliament, as a member of the provincial government he worked as Minister of Citizens' Services (June 2009 - June 2010), Minister of Community and Rural Development (June 2010 - October 2010), and Minister of Agriculture (October 2010 - March 2011).
+In the 39th Parliament, as a member of the provincial government he worked as Minister of Citizens' Services (June 2009–June 2010), Minister of Community and Rural Development (June 2010–October 2010), and Minister of Agriculture (October 2010–March 2011).
 On September 5, 2012, he was reappointed to cabinet as Minister of Citizens' Services and Open Government.

 Background

 Stewart was born and raised in Kelowna, British Columbia.
 His grandfather, Dick Sr., had moved to the Okanagan in 1911 where he started a nursery growing fruit and shade trees.
 Stewart's father Dick Jr. purchased a West Kelowna vineyard in 1956 which Ben would later incorporate as Quails' Gate Estate Winery.
 Along with his wife, Ruth, and brother, Tony, they began making their own wine in 1989, with bottling beginning in 1990.
 In the first couple of years, they were producing about 4,000 cases of wine.
 Sufficient demand allowed them to expand numerous times so that in 1997 they produced 28,000 cases.
 A $4 million expansion in 1998 increased their production to 60,000 cases.
 The winery specialized in pinot noirs.
 Their tasting room and wine shop was located in an historical building, built by one of the first white settlers in the area, before being replaced with a more modern facility during their 2007 expansion.

 Stewart was a proponent of attracting tourism to the Okanagan, as well as promoting exports of British Columbia wine.
 In 2006, their local Chamber of Commerce awarded Stewart their President's Award for his efforts in promoting Okanagan businesses.
 The next year Quails' Gate Estate Winery was awarded the Canadian Association of Family Enterprise's regional Family Enterprise of the Year Award.
 Stewart also served as the marketing chair of the BC Wine Institute, chairman of the Vintners Quality Alliance, and as a member of the UBC Okanagan Advisory Council.